We love Devon’s dark skies!

-Join us in October half-term week to celebrate the dark skies of Devon.
+Join us every October to celebrate the dark skies of Devon!

 Experience the magic of Devon’s dark skies, learn more about our nocturnal species and discover what you can do to reduce light pollution.
 Let’s help keep Devon’s night skies special.

-Follow us on social media to find events and information during Devon Dark Skies Week, and check out our Dark Skies Week webinars below.
+Follow us on social media to find events and information during Devon Dark Skies fortnight, and check out our Dark Skies Week webinars below from previous years.

 Speaker: Richard Fox, Butterfly Conservation